rivrwind/grass-journal/content/posts/07-spring.md

 There was a gap in a leafy hedge
 and I watched as a little bird flew in.
 Spring rises
-like a green mist, up from the ground
+like a green mist, up from the ground.
-water is liquid, and comes back from where it was
+Water is liquid, and comes back from where it was
 like spring does.
 Always something coming back from something
-a beat of a stone, two thumps—
+the beat of a stone, two thumps—
 the old heart again.

 ![18.12.27-forest-park](/img/18.12.27-forest-park.jpg)